 Under this, costs are classified with reference to the factors on which costs are incurred.
 According to elements, costs may be grouped as:

-Material cost refers to the cost of commodities supplied to an undertaking e.g., in case of textile mill, cost of cotton or cost of yarn, cotton waste for cleaning of machinery, cost of dyes, cost of finishing material etc.
+Material cost refers to the cost of commodities supplied to an undertaking e.g., in the case of the textile mill, cost of cotton or cost of yarn, cotton waste for cleaning of machinery, cost of dyes, cost of finishing material, etc.

 Under this, costs are classified according to their identifiability with cost centres or cost units.
 According to their nature, costs may be grouped as:

 (b) Indirect Costs

 Direct costs refer to those costs which can be directly and easily traced to or identified with a product, process or department.
 Materials used and labour employed in manufacturing an article or in a particular process of production are common examples of direct costs.

 Indirect costs, on the other hand, refer to those costs which are not traceable to any particular product, process or department, but are common to a number of products, processes, or departments e.g., Factory Rent, Factory Insurance, Factory Manager’s Salary, etc.

 3. Classification of Cost by Variability or Behavior:

 On the basis of their behavior in relation to changes in the volume of activity, costs (both direct and indirect) may be classified as: